 My boys, age 11 and 12, designed the cakes with the cake maker Cakes By Pippa.
 She created brilliant cakes to their specification.
 Both were gluten free and one was dairy free also.
 The cakes were inspired by their own interests and also by Green.

-Bea – “The best bit for me was standing on our rock with Barnaby, our officiate and one of Bea’s oldest friends, in his Cardinal’s costume and the wind blowing madly.
+Bea – “The best bit for me was standing on our rock with Barnaby, our officiate and one of my oldest friends in his Cardinal’s costume with the wind blowing madly.
 I kept looking at Green and just loving everything about this bonkers way of getting married that seemed so perfect for us!”

-Green – “For me it was the moment that we completed the circle of Nepalese prayer flags and all our guest were inside it for the ceremony.”
+Green – “For me it was the moment that we completed the circle of Nepalese prayer flags with all our guest inside it for the ceremony.”

 Go for it!
 Go with your heart and be inspired by the unique relationship the two of you have together.
 Decide what is most important to you and prioritise that, especially when you’re working out how to spend your money.
 Don’t worry about being different or doing the unexpected – take the time to communicate with your guests beforehand so that they feel relaxed during your special day

 Photographer: Kindred Wedding Photography

 Food: The Street Food Chef

 Ice Cream: Our Cow Molly